 Signage for Electric Vehicle Charging Stations

-Signage for electric vehicle (EV) charging stations is an important consideration at workplaces, retail and other commercial areas, and multifamily housing buildings that offer access to EV charging infrastructure.
+Signage for electric vehicle (EV) charging stations is an important consideration at workplaces, public charging stations, parking garages, and multifamily housing that offer access to EV charging infrastructure.
 Appropriate charging station signage can:

 - Help EV drivers navigate to and identify charging stations